joe9201/2048/README.md

 python 2048_game.py -p "random"

-A "check valid moves" function was also implemented to check if there are any remaining cells available.
+A "check valid moves" function was also implemented to check if there are any remaining cells available - required as otherwise the random agent gets stuck in an infinite loop.

 **Implementation** - utilise the terminal to select between the two “players” and access the different play functions